john9francis/p2p-chat/client-server/todo/README.md

 # Future Work

-* Make it a little more reliable even if the internet isn't great
+* Make it a little more reliable even if the internet isn't great.
+Maybe add something that resets after it hangs for a few seconds.
 * Add support for multiple clients to access the todo list at once using the "threading" library
 * Test it on MacOS (this was only tested on Windows and Linux)
 * Create a GUI for better user experience